ErenGulenoglu/A-Dream-of-The-Nine/Campaign - Without A Sound/Sessions/Table 2/Without A Sound - Session 1.md

 	The Forlornwoods indeed a place deeply scarred by the War of Flames.
 Before the war, this was a vital trade route—though rarely—where elven, human, and dwarven goods crossed paths.
 But with the war it was devastated, and, true to its name, it once again became a forest utterly alone.
 	And in truth, those who come here mirror the spirit of the forest itself: the apocalypse has long since come, the Wanderer has forgotten to claim their souls, and now they struggle to be reborn from their own ashes."
 ## Scene 1: By the Fire
-	"In such a place, right in the middle of September, on an autumn evening… On the eastern outskirts of the Lonely Forest, about an hour before nightfall, along the main stone road… Amidst the sounds of insects and the chirping of birds; within the green thickets of pines and conifers, someone walks along, their clothes carrying the dust and soil of the road."
+	"In such a place, right in the middle of September, on an autumn evening… On the eastern outskirts of the Forlornwoods, about an hour before nightfall, along the main stone road… Amidst the sounds of insects and the chirping of birds; within the green thickets of pines and conifers, someone walks along, their clothes carrying the dust and soil of the road."
 -  One or more of the players travels towards [[King's Stand]].
 - By the roadside, in a small clearing between the trees, a campfire is burning.
 A bag has been left by the fire.
 Here, another player (or players) can be seen.
 Let the characters introduce themselves.
 Encourage the characters to stay at the camp together.
 - Shortly after, another player witnesses the same scene and approaches along the main road.